Sustainability in events and conferences

 To keep our washrooms smelling great, we have fitted air fresheners in each of them.
 These air fresheners are highly efficient to run and only cost £0.36 per year to run (this is straight from the manufacturers own research).
 These fresheners, rather than having scent in a can that uses propellants and other chemicals to manufacture the smell, use gel blocks.
 These gel blocks are then removed, taken back to the factory, and remade into new gel blocks.

 We still offer straws on our bar, but they are completely biodegradable, they have the look and feel of plastic but are made from plant-based materials.
-We tried cardboard straws, but we discovered that we couldn’t recycle them and after a lot of customer feedback, we made the switch to these biodegradable straws.
+We did try cardboard straws for a while, but we discovered that we couldn’t recycle them and after a lot of customer feedback that said they weren’t great in their G&T, we made the switch to these biodegradable straws.

 If we get so busy that we must switch to plastic glasses to serve your drinks in, we do not use single use plastic, we have invested in reusable plastic glasses.
 Each of our plastic glasses can be washed 1,000 times before it reaches the end of its useful life.